Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Better Half: Yusa Emilia’s sacred sword in the Japanese light novel series, The Devil is a Part-Timer.
 Forged from heavenly silver, it could only be used by the offspring of a human and an angel.
 In the story, Emilia could manifest it at will.

 - Bi Xue Zhao Dan Qing: (碧血照丹青) A cursed blade featured in The Handsome Siblings, an extended novel by Taiwanese Wuxia writer Gu Long.
 The blade emits a deathly emerald glow, with its name roughly translated as the bloodstained integrity.
+In the story, it was also considered a cursed sword.

 - Bing Po Han Guang Jian: (冰魄寒光剑) An icy sword in several novels by Chinese Wuxia writer Liang Yusheng.
 Said to be forged from glacier ice.